spyren/Mecrisp-Cube/README.md

 | PA14        | CN1.4  | SWDCLK    |  4           |
 | 3V3         | CN1.6  | 3V3       |  1           |

 #### Place the Diodes (optional)
 <img src="/sdcard/man/img/diode-bat54c.jpg" width="500">

 I use a BAT54C double schottky diode in SOT23 package.
-Solder the diode to the perfboard bottom layer.
+Solder the diode to the perfboard.
 You can also use two 1N4148 diodes.

 #### Wire the USB connector